react-cosmos/react-cosmos/README.md

 - Everything is a Component
 - Components are oblivious of ancestors
 - The state of a Component can be serialized at any given point in time
-- Any Component configuration can be represented by a URI
+- Any Component input can be represented by a URI
 - Components can implement any data mechanism*

 \* All Cosmos core mixins are agnostic on how data is populated inside a